agrc/metadata-asset-tracking-tool/metadata/health/health_care_facilities.md

 ## Brief Summary

-Points dataset representing healthcare facilities such as clinics, hospitals, and surgical centers.
+Point dataset representing healthcare facilities such as clinics, hospitals, and surgical centers.

 ## Summary

 This dataset contains point locations of health care facilities throughout Utah.
 Each facility has been licensed by the Division of Licensing and Background Checks (DLBC) under the authority of the [Utah Department of Health and Human Services](https://dhhs.utah.gov/) (DHHS).
-We developed this layer using [tabular data](https://docs.google.com/spreadsheets/d/e/2PACX-1vT8pLW5yVrV9EY811pE3leFw9u65FtXkMaADaYYdBi0zpjAhrIhaGDQpdQA-jPn8D07DxStjKcWXUcF/pubhtml?gid=1835834361&single=true) from the DHHS.
+UGRC developed this layer using [tabular data](https://docs.google.com/spreadsheets/d/e/2PACX-1vT8pLW5yVrV9EY811pE3leFw9u65FtXkMaADaYYdBi0zpjAhrIhaGDQpdQA-jPn8D07DxStjKcWXUcF/pubhtml?gid=1835834361&single=true) from the DHHS.

 ## Description